DKMFzF/OOUILib/README.md

 </p>

 <h3 id="section-form-validation">
-  Валидация форм (Form Validation)
+  Form Validation
 </h3>

-#### Класс: FormValidator
+#### Class: FormValidator
-Описание: класс для управления валидацией форм. Позволяет проверять корректность ввода, управлять состоянием кнопки отправки и выводить сообщения об ошибках.
+Description: A class for managing form validation.
+It allows you to check the correctness of the input, manage the status of the submit button, and display error messages.

-Методы:
+Methods:
-- ```initAll(): void``` — Инициализирует валидацию для всех форм.
+- ``initAll(): void`` — Initializes validation for all forms.
-- ```init(form: SelectorElement): void``` — Инициализирует валидацию для конкретной формы.
+- ``init(form: SelectorElement): void`` — Initializes validation for a specific form.
-- ```searchBtnSubmit(form: HTMLFormElement): ButtonSubmit``` — Ищет кнопку отправки формы.
+- ``searchBtnSubmit(form: HTMLFormElement): ButtonSubmit`` — Searches for the form submission button.
-- ```toogleButtonState(inputList: HTMLInputElement[], btnSubmit: ButtonSubmit): void``` — Переключает состояние кнопки отправки.
+- ``toogleButtonState(inputList: HTMLInputElement[], btnSubmit: ButtonSubmit): void`` — Switches the status of the submit button.
-- ```hasInvalidInput(inputsList: HTMLInputElement[]): boolean``` — Проверяет, есть ли в форме невалидные поля.
+- ``hasInvalidInput(inputsList: HTMLInputElement[]): boolean`` — Checks if there are invalid fields in the form.
-- ```showError(input: HTMLInputElement, errorMessage: string): void``` — Отображает сообщение об ошибке.
+- ``showError(input: HTMLInputElement, ErrorMessage: string): void`` — Displays an error message.
-- ```hideError(input: HTMLInputElement): void``` — Скрывает сообщение об ошибке.
+- ``hideError(input: HTMLInputElement): void`` — Hides the error message.
-- ```inputValidation(form: HTMLFormElement, input: HTMLInputElement): void``` — Проверяет валидность ввода.
+- ``inputValidation(form: HTMLFormElement, input: HTMLInputElement): void`` — Checks the validity of the input.

-Как может быть использован:
+How can it be used:
-- Автоматическая проверка форм перед их отправкой.
+- Automatic verification of forms before sending them.
-- Предотвращение отправки некорректных данных пользователями.
+- Preventing users from sending incorrect data.

-#### UML-диаграмма компонента
+#### UML component diagram
 <p>
   <img width="100%" height="100%" src="./docs/valid.png">
 </p>

 <h3 id="section-content-switching">
-  Переключение контента (Content Switching)
+  Content Switching
 </h3>

-#### Класс: ContentSwitcher
+#### Class: ContentSwitcher
-Описание: общий механизм для переключения отображаемого контента по клику на триггеры.
+Description: A common mechanism for switching the displayed content by clicking on triggers.

-Методы:
+Methods:
-- ```initAll(): void``` — Инициализирует все переключатели контента.
+- ``initAll(): void`` — Initializes all content switches.
-- ```init(contentSwitcher: SelectorElement): void``` — Инициализирует один переключатель.
+- ``init(contentSwitcher: SelectorElement): void`` — Initializes one switch.
-- ```addBehavior(switchContent: HTMLElement[], allTriggers: HTMLElement[]): void``` — Добавляет обработчики событий.
+- ``addBehavior(switchContent: HTMLElement[], allTriggers: HTMLElement[]): void`` — Adds event handlers.

-Как может быть использован:
+How can it be used:
-- Переключение вкладок (Tabs).
+- Switching Tabs.
-- Отображение слайдов в галерее или слайдере.
+- Display slides in the gallery or slider.

-#### Класс: Accordion
+#### Class: Accordion
-Описание: реализация аккордеона – компонента, который позволяет скрывать и разворачивать блоки контента.
+Description: An accordion implementation is a component that allows you to hide and expand content blocks.

-Как может быть использован:
+How can it be used:
-- Создание списка часто задаваемых вопросов (FAQ).
+- Create a list of frequently asked questions (FAQ).
-- Управление отображением длинных текстов.
+- Control the display of long texts.

-#### Класс: Gallery (Наследуется от ContentSwitcher)
+#### Class: Gallery (Inherited from ContentSwitcher)
-Описание: позволяет переключать изображения внутри галереи.
+Description: Allows you to switch images inside the gallery.
-Как может быть использован:
+How can it be used:
-- Реализация карусели изображений.
+- Implementation of a carousel of images.
-- Просмотр изображений в режиме слайд-шоу.
+- View images in slideshow mode.

-#### Класс: Slider (Наследуется от ContentSwitcher)
+#### Class: Slider (Inherited from ContentSwitcher)
-Описание: расширение функционала галереи, позволяющее пользователям переключать слайды с помощью точек или стрелок.
+Description: An extension of the gallery functionality that allows users to switch slides using dots or arrows.

-Методы:
+Methods:
-- ```showSlider(dots: HTMLElement[], switchContent: HTMLElement[], sliderIndex: number): void``` — Отображает активный слайд.
+- ```showSlider(dots: HTMLElement[], switchContent: HTMLElement[], sliderIndex: number): void``` — Displays the active slide.

-Как может быть использован:
+How can it be used:
-- Реализация рекламных баннеров или слайд-шоу.
+- Implementation of advertising banners or slide shows.
-- Отображение контента с пошаговой навигацией.
+- Display of content with step-by-step navigation.

-#### Класс: Tabs (Наследуется от ContentSwitcher)
+#### Class: Tabs (Inherited from ContentSwitcher)
-Описание: класс для управления вкладками, переключающими отображаемый контент.
+Description: A class for managing tabs that switch the displayed content.
-Как может быть использован:
+How can it be used:
-- Создание многостраничных форм без перезагрузки страницы.
+- Create multi-page forms without reloading the page.
-- Организация информации в карточках товаров или профилях пользователей.
+- Organization of information in product cards or user profiles.

-#### UML-диаграмма компонента
+#### UML component diagram
 <p>
   <img width="100%" height="100%" src="./docs/swither.png">
 </p>

 <h3 id="section-async-components">
-  Асинхронные элементы (Async Components)
+  Asynchronous elements (Async Components)
 </h3>

-#### Класс: AsyncDropdown (Наследуется от Dropdown)
+#### Class: AsyncDropdown (Inherited from Dropdown)
-Описание: позволяет загружать данные динамически и отображать их в выпадающем списке.
+Description: Allows you to load data dynamically and display it in a drop-down list.

-Методы:
+Methods:
-- ```cashFunction(fn: Function): Function``` — Кеширует результаты поиска.
+- ``cashFunction(fn: Function): Function`` — Caches search results.
-- ```renderSearch(list: string[], parentElement: HTMLElement): void``` — Отображает результаты поиска.
+- ``renderSearch(list: string[], parentElement: HTMLElement): void`` — Displays search results.

-Как может быть использован:
+How can it be used:
-- Реализация поиска с автодополнением.
+- Implementation of search with auto-completion.
-- Загрузка данных о товарах, пользователях или других сущностях по мере ввода текста.
+- Loading data about products, users, or other entities as you type text.

 #### UML-диаграмма компонента
 <p>